 Could the Pac-12 make a College Football Playoff push?

-FOX Sports college football Analyst Joel Klatt believes that a few Pac-12 teams have a real chance to make a run in the Playoffs this season, with five Pac-12 teams in the AP Top 25 headed into Week 10.
+FOX Sports college football Analyst Joel Klatt believes that a few Pac-12 teams have a real chance to make a run at a CFP bid this season.
+The conference has been shut out since 2016.

-“My initial thought on this conference was [that] they’re getting no respect,” Klatt said on a recent Episode of his podcast, “The Joel Klatt Show.”
-“But then, I just kept looking at it, and there’s a Sneaky path for the Pac-12.”
+That could change this year, as five Pac-12 programs were included in this week’s initial rankings.
+Four of them landed in the top 14: one-loss Oregon (No. 8), USC (No. 9) and UCLA (No. 10), and two-loss Utah (No. 12).

-“I haven’t seen this conference in the Playoff very often.
-Oregon and Washington [are] the only times. … Oregon at No. 8 — they respect them.
-USC at No. 9 — they really respect them.
-I would have UCLA higher, but I get it.
-At [No.] 12, that’s not bad right there.
-The only one I thought they kind of disrespected if you will is Utah, in particular with the LSU ranking. ….
+“My initial thought on this conference was [that] they’re getting no respect,” Klatt said on a recent episode of “The Joel Klatt Show.”
+“But then, I just kept looking at it, and there’s a Sneaky path for the Pac-12. …

 “It’s gonna take some help, but there is a pretty clear path right now for the Pac-12.
 They have to avoid what inevitably happens in that conference, which is that they beat each other up.”